Double-i/01-html-css-solution/README.md

 - CSS Frameworks are not allowed for this exercise.
 - Follow all the rules mentioned in the [Style guide](style-guide.png): Colors, Typography, dimensions, spacing, and responsive breakpoints.
-- For any information/rules that is not specified in the style guide (eg. the height of the header), you can decide what is the appropriate value.
+- For any information/rules that are not specified in the style guide (i.e. the exact height of the header), you can decide what is the appropriate value.

 ## Submission and Corrections

 - Please validate your HTML with https://validator.w3.org/ and your CSS with https://jigsaw.w3.org/css-validator/ before submitting your answer.
-- To check wether your work is satisfying, your project will be automatically deployed to [Netlify](https://www.netlify.com/) and will check the results in Chrome (v85 or greater).
+- To check whether your work is satisfying, your project will be automatically deployed to [Netlify](https://www.netlify.com/) and will check the results in Chrome (v85 or greater).

 ## Local development setup